- Lives: Philadelphia, PA

 - A: Yes, it took

-years!
-I started charting lefty fingerboards and using the Matrix Approach
+- I started charting lefty fingerboards and using the Matrix Approach

 for myself.

-- One day a friend happened to
+- A friend happened to

 see my work in progress spread out on my dining room table